BlenderBricks/EpicFigRig/README.md

 - Patched LEPIN Hands in later updates (.... again)

 - Fixed issue where one of the neck capes would turn into a different rigged cape

+Version 1.1.3

+- Added various skirt rigs for autorig

+- Props!
+    - Added the ability to rig props after the rig has been rigged.
+Selection order will not matter, so no accidentally rigging the rig to itself
+    - Props can be attached to any of the following 8 attachment points
+    - 0: No parent
+    - 1: Master Bone
+    - 2: Left Hand
+    - 3: Right Hand
+    - 4: Upper Back
+    - 5: Lower Back/Hip
+    - 6: Left Leg
+    - 7: Right Leg
+    - By default props will be rigged to hands (Right hand for Prop A, Left hand for Prop B)
+    - Props can be transformed in Local Y space to allow for different pivot points
+    - As of right now, only one object can be rigged at a time.
+Looking to change that in future updates

+- New Custom Bone Shapes
+    - Hook for left hand
+    - Minimalistic hand for both left and right hands

+- Sliders
+    - Changed all custom property sliders to be linked to the rig's masterbone instead of the the armature itself.
+This was done to make these custom properties hidden in the timeline on deselection and avoid accidentally selecting them later when using multiple rigs

+- Bug fix for pivot controller